U.S. Stocks Climb on Strong Jobs Report

 "This report speaks to a central Fed argument," said Kristina Hooper, global market strategist at Invesco, referring to wage growth in June, which she called underwhelming.
 "That is, is inflation transitory?
 Should we be worried that lower inflation has appeared over the last few months?"

-The monthly jobs report is less critical for the stock market now compared with several years ago as the Fed has raised rates multiple times.
-However, stock investors say they still watch the report closely because even as central banks pull back on their accommodative policies, rates around the world remain low and the hunt for income is still a very real issue for investors.
+The monthly jobs report is less critical for the stock market now compared with several years ago as the Fed has raised short-term rates multiple times and is likely to raise them again in 2017.
+However, stock investors say the report still matters, as it provides a window into the labor market and the pace of economic growth, both of which affect stock prices.

 Continue Reading Below